cornshuckin2/etm-676-ai-qa/README.md

 ## Project Overview

 This project aims to create an AI-driven test automation framework using Playwright, with integration of AI to optimize and enhance the quality assurance process.
-The framework will automatically generate and execute tests based on observed changes in the application code, provide insights, and streamline the testing process to speed up development cycles.
+The framework will automatically generate and execute tests based on observed changes in added features, provide insights, and streamline the testing process to speed up development cycles.

 The project will:
 1. Find and train an AI model to assist in building and running test cases.